MadGriot/Star-Reverie-Equipment-Manager/README.md

 The application relies on an external library named StarReverieCore, distributed as a .dll file.\
 To view its implementation, you must either:

-* download the StarReverieCore source code included with the submission, or
+* unpack the StarReverieCore zip file in the docs folder, or
 * decompile the .dll using a tool such as ILSpy or dotPeek

 Once the library is available and referenced correctly, the project will build and run without additional configuration.